Leonard Blades

 What is your relationship like with other students/professors?

 My relationship with students at CUNY SPS has been great.
 I’ve made friends both online and in person who happen to be in the same program as me.
 Even though I’m in a fully online program, I decided that I would still visit campus from time to time to familiarize myself with it and its staff.
-Doing that has definitely served me well; I have made friends that way, especially while spending time in the computer lab.
+Doing that has definitely served me well; I have made friends that way.
 The professors I’ve had so far have been wonderful and helpful.
 They are always quick to provide feedback on what I could do differently to improve my performance within the class.

 Which professional and/or personal goals would you like to achieve prior to graduation?
 In which ways would you like to see yourself grow as a result of your studies at CUNY SPS?